PARK AT YOUR

 Project advised by Dr. Graham Pruss, Bill Kirlin-Hackett, and Jean Darsie

 If you live in an American city, chances are good that you’ve experienced the ruthlessness of parking enforcement.
 Didn’t see the sign?
 That’s $50.
-Parked in the fire lane to make “a quick stop?” $75 for obstructing public safety.
+Parked in the fire lane to make “just a quick stop?” $75 for obstructing public safety.

-Parking needs to be regulated for efficient traffic flow and turnover in commercial districts.
-However, cities increasingly use fines and fees to fund operations.
+Officials say that “parking is a valuable resource that needs to be regulated for efficient traffic flow and turnover in commercial districts.”
+That may be true, but cities increasingly use fines and fees to fund operations.
 In Seattle, parking tickets generate more than $20 million per year—a substantial contribution to the city's revenue.
 Council members resisted implementing a mobile parking app because the service “would make it easier for people to avoid parking tickets.”

 But for tickets to be a source of revenue, citizens have to cooperate.
 To compel payment from those who would prefer to ignore citations, cities partner with private companies that directly profit from adding fines, fees, and interest on ticket debt.

-Note: The data for this story is from a public records request to the city of Seattle, the only full calendar year available at the time of the request was from 2018.
-The city suspended late fees and collections from March 2020 until January 2023, due to the COVID-19 pandemic.
-Data from previous years show similar trends.
+Note: The data for this story is from a public records request to the city of Seattle.
+The only full calendar year available at the time of the request was from 2018, as all city ticketing was paused during the COVID pandemic.
+Data from 2011–2012 show similar trends.

 1